anchorskov/this-is-us/content/about.md

 A promise that democracy belongs to all of us again—not just the wealthy, the loudest, or the most extreme.
 Our voices matter.
 And when we speak, together, we shape the future.

-This isn’t about me.
-It’s about the constituency.
+This is about the constituency.
-Everyone we hope to represent.
+Everyone.

 ## Why We Dream